aaronkagan/chromeos-autofanctrl/README.md

 1. Chromebook must be in [developer mode](https://www.androidauthority.com/how-to-enable-developer-mode-on-a-chromebook-906688/).
 2. Press ctrl+alt+t to open the terminal, then type ```shell``` and press enter.
 3. Paste ```sudo curl "https://raw.githubusercontent.com/Fornball/chromeos-autofanctrl/main/install.sh" | sudo bash``` into terminal and press enter.
-4. After the chromebook reboots run ```sudo curl "https://raw.githubusercontent.com/Fornball/chromeos-autofanctrl/main/install.sh" | sudo bash -- -rebooted``` in the terminal.
+4. After the chromebook reboots run ```sudo curl "https://raw.githubusercontent.com/Fornball/chromeos-autofanctrl/main/install.sh" | sudo bash -s -- -rebooted``` in the terminal.
 After rebooting a second time, the installation is complete.
 # Post-install
 The script needs to be reinstalled after an update(not sure yet if after every update or just twice).
 Also do not delete or move the /usr/local/Fanctrl/fanctrl.sh file, as its needed for the service to run correctly.